UBC-MDS/programming-in-python-for-data-science/slides/module2_16.md

 Instead of using the `&` symbol, we use `|` which is called the “pipe operator”.
 This means “or” in the Python programming language.

-Filtering this time resulted in 10 cereals meeting either of the conditions instead of only 1 cereal when both condition needed to be met.
+This time, filtering using “or” resulted in 10 cereals that met either of the conditions.
+When we filtered using “and”, only 1 cereal met both conditions.

 Notes: Script here